Difference between Fixed vs Variable

 |Examples||Salary, tax, depreciation, insurance, etc.||Cost of goods sold, administrative and general expenses on the Income statement.|

 Variable and fixed costs are completely contradictory to each other but serve a major role in financial analysis.
-Higher the units of production increase the profitability as the total fixed cost decreases, while variable cost helps in the contribution margin therefore both has unique importance in its ways.
+Higher the units of production increase the profitability as the total fixed cost decreases, while variable cost helps in the contribution margin therefore both have unique importance in their ways.

 This is a guide to Fixed vs Variable.
-Here we discuss the Fixed vs Variable differences with infographics and comparison table.
+Here we discuss the Fixed vs Variable differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more.